-- Colostomy which is an opening from the colon (large intestine).
+- A colostomy is an opening from the colon (large intestine).
 Output from a colostomy tends to be solid and often resembles normal poo.
 It typically functions between one and three times a day.

-- Ileostomy which is an opening from the ileum (small intestine).
+- An ileostomy is an opening from the ileum (small intestine).
 An ileostomy tends to have looser, more frequent output than a colostomy.

-- Urostomy, which is an opening for urine, usually on the right side of the abdomen.
+- Urostomy, which is an opening for urine, is usually on the right side of the abdomen.

-For the purposes of this blog, we will just be focusing on the colostomy.
+For the purposes of this blog, we will just be focusing on colostomy.

 A colostomy is needed when a person can’t pass faeces through their anus as a result of illness, injury or problems with the digestive system.
 This often occurs when a section of the colon has been removed and the bowel can’t be re-joined to it.